Quantum cohomology, shift operators, and Coulomb branches: Introduction

-The study of the case of general $\bN$ is particularly rich, revealing a deep and previously unexplored connection between the Coulomb branch and the properness of the relevant moduli spaces.
+The case of a general $\bN$ is more difficult and much richer, revealing a deep and previously unexplored connection between the Coulomb branch and properness of the relevant moduli spaces.
 We begin by explaining the difficulties.

-Since $\sA_{G,\bN}$ is a subalgebra of $\sA_{G}$, one might be tempted to define $\bbS_{G,\bN,X}$ as the restriction of $\bbS_{G,X}$.
+Since $\sA_{G,\bN}^\hbar$ is a subalgebra of $\sA_{G}^\hbar$, it is tempting to define $\bbS_{G,\bN,X}$ as the restriction of $\bbS_{G,X}$.
 This idea works for the map $\tw$, but fails for the map $\widetilde{\bbS}_{G,X}$.
-As mentioned above, the main issue is that the $T$-fixed locus $X^T$ may not be compact.
+The main issue is that the $T$-fixed locus $X^T$ may \emph{not} be compact in our general setting.
 In this case, the evaluation map $\ev_\infty$ (or its restriction to the $T$-fixed locus) may fail to be proper.
 Hence, the pushforward $\ev_{\infty*}$ is not well-defined in general, even using localization.

 Our strategy is to cut down the moduli space $\cM(X,\beta)_n$ to a smaller subspace on which the evaluation maps become proper.
-A key ingredient in our approach is a reformulation of the quantized Coulomb branch algebra $\sA^\hbar_{G,\bN}$, which we now describe.
+A key ingredient in our approach is a reformulation of the Coulomb branch algebra $\sA^\hbar_{G,\bN}$, which we now describe.

 Recall that in~\cite{BFN}, the authors considered an infinite-rank vector bundle $\BT = \BT_{\bN}$ over the affine Grassmannian $\Gr_G$ and a fibrewise linear subvariety $\BR \subset \BT$.
-The quantized Coulomb branch algebra $\sA_{G,\bN}^\hbar$ is defined as the equivariant Borel--Moore homology of $\BR$.
+The Coulomb branch algebra $\sA_{G,\bN}^\hbar$ is defined as the equivariant Borel--Moore homology of $\BR$.
 Let $\BS \coloneq \BT/\BR$ be the fibrewise quotient.
 We prove the following theorem in \Cref{Coulomb}.

-\begin{introthm} The quantized Coulomb branch algebra $\sA_{G,\bN}^\hbar$ is isomorphic to the following subalgebra of $\sA_G^\hbar$:
+\begin{introthm} The (quantized) Coulomb branch algebra $\sA_{G,\bN}^\hbar$ is isomorphic to the following subalgebra of $\sA_G^\hbar$:

-\end{introthm} The heuristic behind \Cref{Introthm3} is as follows: if one ``resolves'' the affine Grassmannian by the vector bundle $\BT$, then the pullback of $\BS$ admits a canonical section whose zero locus is precisely $\BR$.
+\end{introthm} The heuristics behind \Cref{Introthm3} are as follows: if one ``resolves'' the affine Grassmannian $\Gr_G$ by the vector bundle $\BT$, then the pullback of $\BS$ admits a canonical section whose zero locus is precisely $\BR$.
 The fibrewise quotient $\BS$ in \Cref{Introthm3} is a ``stratified'' vector bundle over $\Gr_G$, meaning that $\BS$ restricts to a vector bundle over each affine Schubert cell in $\mathrm{Gr}_G$.
-See \Cref{Coulomb} on how we can make sense of the symbol $e(\BS)\cap$.
+See \Cref{Coulomb} on how we make sense of the symbol $e(\BS)\cap$.